acidlabs/spree_mixpanel/README.md

   end
 end
 ```
+By default we send the revenue time.
 In order to send personalized fields you can override `mixpanel_charge_fields`

 ```ruby
 Order.class_eval do